The marijuana sector has experienced highs and lows over the past few years, with some cannabis stocks performing better than others.

 Following an arduous review process, Canadian companies can qualify to obtain licensed producer status from Health Canada.
-Companies can produce products for the medical cannabis market or the recreational space.
+Companies can produce products for the medical and recreational spaces.

 In order to capture the recreational marijuana market, a producer will need to sign a supply agreement with a province so its cannabis products can find a space on store shelves or online.

-Going through the application process with Health Canada is intense, and the government body increased its initial requirements in 2019 when it announced that applicants for marijuana growers will have to own a fully built site that already meets the health agency’s standards.
+Going through the application process with Health Canada is intense, and the government body increased its initial requirements in 2019 when it announced that marijuana grower applicants will have to own a fully built site that already meets the health agency’s standards.

 Health Canada said that after reviewing its licensing process, the government found its resources were being mismanaged and elected to enforce stricter initial standards for producer applicants.

-Sean Gercsak, an investment advisor with Canaccord Genuity Group (TSX:CF,OTC Pink:CCORF), said licensed producers in Canada enjoyed impressive gains in share prices during the ramp up to marijuana legalization in October 2018.
+Sean Gercsak, an investment advisor with Canaccord Genuity Group (TSX:CF,OTC Pink:CCORF), said licensed producers in Canada enjoyed impressive share price gains during the ramp up to marijuana legalization in October 2018.